LunNova/Blog/content/articles/stable-diffusion-training-notes/index.md

 Pytorch Lightning supports ["hardware agnostic training"](https://pytorch-lightning.readthedocs.io/en/latest/accelerators/accelerator_prepare.html)

+Implementing this is mostly just removing casts and .to calls.
+My changes are in [this commit](https://github.com/LunNova/InvokeAI-nyoom/commit/d839da77f2b0908da775ca484abfbf2e5219339e).

 # fp16/bf16

-After the above two changes, fp16 just works.
-Ensure `precision: 16` or `precision: bf16` is set in the lightning section of the training config.
+On a modern pytorch lightning version with hardware agnostic training fp16 just works.
+Ensure `precision: 16` is set in the lightning section of the training config.

+`bf16` likely also works but I don't have an NVIDIA card to test on.

 # deepspeed

-Deepspeed's most important feature for us is offloading the optimizer state to the CPU/system RAM.
+Deepspeed's most important feature for us is called [ZeRO-Offload](https://www.deepspeed.ai/tutorials/zero-offload/).
+This offloads the optimizer state and compute to the CPU/system RAM.

 ```yaml
   trainer: